 |Average number of M5.0-5.9||Range* of M5.0-5.9||Probability of 1 or more M5.0-5.9||Average number of M6.0-6.9||Range* of M6.0-6.9||Probability of 1 or more M6.0-6.9||Average number of M≥7||Range* of M≥7||Probability of 1 or more M≥7|

-For example, there is a 14% chance of one or more M6.0-6.9 earthquakes occurring within the next two months.
-We estimate there will be between 0 and 1 earthquakes in this magnitude range within the next two months.
+For example, there is a 19% chance of one or more M6.0-6.9 earthquakes occurring within the next three months.
+We estimate there will be between 0 and 1 earthquakes in this magnitude range within the next three months.

 The maps show the probability of MM6 and MM7 shaking within the aftershock region, which includes Wellington.
 Over the next year the probability of MM7 shaking around the wider Kaikoura/northern area is around 20%.
 In comparison, the probability of MM7 shaking in the Wellington area is around 3% (dark blue) in the next year.
 While this probability is considerably lower in Wellington than in the areas around Kaikoura, it is possible for shaking similar to what occurred during the mainshock to happen again in Wellington.